Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

 # Bonus Round -- Graphana

-We deployed Athens and Prometheus to check some information about our cluster from time to time.
-We don't have anything before Prometheus that would be fency, but installing graphana is pretty easy too.
-You can follow instructions [here](https://prometheus.io/docs/visualization/grafana/).
+We deployed Athens and Prometheus to monitor our cluster.
+We don't have anything before Prometheus that would be fancy, but installing Graphana is actually pretty easy.
+You can follow the instructions [here](https://prometheus.io/docs/visualization/grafana/).

-A very easy way of looking at some nice metrics without worring about anything like users and such, is running a Graphana instance in docker on your local machine with:
+A very easy way of looking at some nice metrics without worrying about anything like users and such, is running a Graphana instance in docker on your local machine with:

 ~~~bash
 docker run -d -p 3000:3000 grafana/grafana